 Liquidity risk is defined as the risk that the Group, though solvent, either does not have sufficient financial resources available to meet its liabilities when they fall due, or can secure them only at excessive cost.
 Liquidity risk arises from the inability to manage unplanned decreases or changes in funding sources.
 The Bank's primary source of funding is deposits from individuals, businesses and financial institutions.
-The Bank's liquidity risk stems from the fact that the maturity of its loans exceeds the maturity of its deposits, approximately half of which is on demand.
+The Bank's liquidity risk stems from the fact that the maturity of its loans exceeds the maturity of its deposits, of which 60% is on-demand or with less than 30 days term.